-Water Service Connections are required to be abandoned at the water main for all Municipality Demolition Permits.
-The method for abandonment is dependent on the site conditions specific to the Water Service Connection in question.
-Halifax Water Operations will dictate the abandonment method to be used.
+Halifax Water requires Water Service Connections to be abandoned at the main for all Municipality Demolition Permits.
+The method and extent of abandonment depend on conditions specific to the Water Service Connection and will be determined through the permitting process.